 Fixed-Rate Plans

 A fixed-rate plan’s primary advantage is its peace of mind.
-You can confidently budget your electricity expenses, knowing that your rate will remain the same throughout the contract period.
+You can confidently budget your electricity expenses, knowing that your energy rates will remain the same throughout the contract period.
 This can be especially helpful for homeowners who prefer a more stable and predictable monthly bill.

 However, fixed-rate plans may not always offer the lowest possible rate at any given time.
 If energy prices drop significantly during your contract term, you may miss out on taking advantage of those lower rates.